lxnt/rendumper/README.rst

 Format is loggername=level,logger2=level[,....]

 Beware: setting root=trace will dump texalbum and dump vertex buffers as they are drawn, plus generate a dozen lines of timing trace per frame.
-Use with care.
+Use with care, best on a tmpfs mount with output redirected.

 Simuloop, sound and renderer options.

-These are - fps caps, sound module name and enable/disable, renderer initial font, shaders path, preferred window size, (fullscreen ?), color map - overriden in fortress mode, whatever else.
+These are - fps caps, sound module name and enable/disable, renderer initial font, shaders path, preferred window size, (fullscreen ?), color map, whatever else.

-Configuration access is via iplatform interface, ``const char *getprop(const char *name)`` method.
+Configuration access is via iplatform interface, ``const char *getprop(const char *name)`` method (TBD).

 Notes
 -----